PickYourOwn.org

 I'm sure you can figure out how to scrub the watermelon in plain cold or lukewarm water using your hands or a vegetable brush.

 Trim the pink flesh and outer green skin from thick watermelon rind.
-Cut into 1 inch squares or fancy shapes as desired.
+Cut into 1 inch squares or any shapes you desire.
+You only want the white portion.
+Of course, you can give the red parts to your kids to eat while you're cooking!
+And the red part makes great watermelon jelly!

 • 1 tablespoon (about 48) whole cloves